Firesphere/silverstripe-rangefield/Readme.md

 When you change the amount of 'handlers' on a field, the values are reset, because it's impossible to determine which of the default values is supposed to be the original value

+Selections are stored as a comma-separated set of values, e.g. `33.00,50.00`, you need to apply your own logic to use the given values in the frontend.

 # Options